What is an Occupational Therapist?

 What Should I Major In?

-Your major really does not matter, as long as you successfully complete the courses required for admission into your preferred PT program.
+Your major really does not matter, as long as you successfully complete the courses required for admission into your preferred OT program.
 Indeed, it is important that select a major in a field that you are most passionate about.

 The following majors are among those that provide a practical route to PT school: